World2Fly Flight Delay and Cancellation Compensation

 World2Fly Flight Cancellation Compensation

-The EU has regulations to protect you if your flight is cancelled.
-Here’s what you need to know:
+Europe has regulations to protect you if your flight is cancelled.
+Here’s the important information:

-In the event of a flight cancellation less than two weeks before your planned travel date, you could be eligible for compensation as much as €600.
-But there’s a catch – the airline can avoid paying if they rebook you on a different flight that aligns closely with your original schedule.
+If your flight gets cancelled less than two weeks before your planned travel date, you may be entitled to compensation as much as €600.
+However, there’s a condition – the airline doesn’t have to pay if they offer you an alternative flight that doesn’t mess up your plans too much.

 Advance NoticeRe-routing Requirements